 #4: Continental ExtremeContact Sport

-Continental’s reputation is right up there with the very best in the business when it comes to all-season, touring and performance tires.
-The ExtremeContact Sport builds on some of the technology in the original ExtremeContact DW for unbeatable traction, ride quality and road manners.
+Continental’s reputation is right up there with the very best in the business when it comes to all-season, touring and performance tires, including high-quality tires for your Subaru Outback.
+The ExtremeContact Sport builds on some of the technology in the original ExtremeContact DW for unbeatable traction, ride quality, and road manners.

 - Innovative +Silane tread formulation for grip

 - Footprint optimized for contact and even pressure